satyamsahu40678/youtube-sync-player/README.md

 ### Prerequisites
 - Node.js 20+
-- Docker & Docker Compose (for Redis)
+- Docker & Docker Compose (for Redis container used by BullMQ & Room persistence)
+- FFmpeg (for video/audio transcoding on the server)

 ### One Command Setup